 Breast cancer is most common in female dogs, but it can occur in male dogs also.
 It usually occurs in middle-aged to older dogs, particularly if they are not spayed or were spayed later on in life.
 This is because the hormones associated with the heat cycle can trigger abnormal growth of the mammary cells.
 This is a good reason to spay your female puppy.

-The symptoms are firm, irregular lumps, or masses that found under or near a nipple.
+The symptoms are firm, irregular lumps, or masses that are found under or near a nipple.
 The lumps usually appear in the mammary glands between the back legs.
 They grow rapidly and can develop smelly ulcers on top.
 Veterinarians rely on a biopsy to confirm that it is cancer.
 Sometimes the lumps are benign, but there is a real risk that these benign lumps will turn cancerous over time.
 It may be a good idea to remove the lump before it becomes dangerous.

 Treatment for this type of dog cancer is surgery to cut away the lump, followed by chemotherapy.
 If the dog is female, you will be advised to have her spayed to remove the chances of hormonal activity that could set off cancer again.
-Unfortunately, in many dogs, by the time breast cancer is diagnosed, it has already spread to the internal organs, and the outcome is not good.
+Unfortunately, by the time breast cancer is diagnosed in many dogs, it has already spread to the internal organs, and the outcome is not good.

 Osteosarcoma is the most common bone cancer in dogs.
 It tends to occur in middle-aged, large breed dogs, and it most often develops at the ends of the long bones of the leg.

 The first indication that there is a problem is usually when the dog starts to limp.
 The limp progressively gets worse, and painful swellings may develop where the tumor is growing.
 The cancerous bone is not as strong as normal bone, and it may suddenly break.

-A veterinarian can usually make a diagnosis based on the dog’s age and breed and by taking an x-ray of the sore leg.
+A veterinarian can usually make a diagnosis based on the dog’s age and breed and take an x-ray of the sore leg.
 A bone biopsy will give a definite answer.
 Bone cancer is excruciating, and by the time it is diagnosed, it has usually already spread to the lungs.